Latino artist wins prestigious portrait competition for depiction of a migrant woman

 "The resultant improvised drawings represent the collective memories and oral histories from that part of the Mexico-U.S. border," a news release reads on Crosthwaite's website.

-The video, titled "A Portrait of Berenice Sarmiento Chávez," won the Outwin Boochever Portrait Competition on Friday, held by the Simthsonian National Portrait Gallery every three years since 2006.
+The video, titled "A Portrait of Berenice Sarmiento Chávez," won the Outwin Boochever Portrait Competition on Friday, held by the Smithsonian National Portrait Gallery every three years since 2006.
 Crosthwaite is the first Latino artist to win the competition.

 When Crosthwaite originally interviewed Chávez, she embellished her story with elements of exaggeration and fantasy, he said in a statement.
 Yet he chose to include those elements in his portrayal.